 Exams, whether they be midterms or finals, are an important reflection and assessment of what our students have learned…but man are they stressful for everyone involved!

 As students across college campuses begin to buckle-down, cram, form study groups, and stress about their study preparations it’s important to consider what professors can do to help.

 - Flashcards – making flashcards out of index cards.
 It seems like a simple idea, but some have never used this method before.
 Encourage them to explain their answer before flipping the card over to reveal the answer, thereby testing themselves.

-- Reading out loud – their notes, flash cards, or definitions.
-Reading aloud uses three senses – seeing, hearing, and speaking, and is a highly effective way to retain material.
+- Reading out loud – their notes, flashcards, or definitions.
+Reading aloud uses three senses – seeing, hearing, and speaking, and is a highly effective way to retain the material.

 - Positivity, positivity, positivity – positive thinking helps the brain to accept information and recall information.
 Negative thinking prevents the brain from functioning at peak performance.
 (Clear, 2018)

 Office Hours / Email Responses

 - Reminders about Office Hours – by now it’s been a while since you last reviewed your syllabus with your students, particularly when you’re available for office hours.
 Make sure to alert students when you’re available to talk outside of class.
 Consider prior to midterm or exam week making your office hour by appointment to better manage your available time for 1:1 help.

 - Tutoring Sessions – If your time allows, schedule tutoring sessions.
 This, in particular, can work to an instructor’s advantage to maximize office hours.
 Try scheduling several students who might have the same questions to come for a study session at the same time prior to the exam.
 They’ll be able to discuss and practice prior to the exam as a group.

 - More Frequent Communication – students love emailing panicked questions in the middle of the night.
 While you don’t have to be available 24/7, making yourself a little more available to them is a confidence booster and will enable them to be surer of the material.